VedikaBhutani/DSA/Readme.md

 * New problems will be uploaded regularly.

-* Any kind of suggestions and queries may be directed to [Abhinav Tyagi](anna.tyagi4@gmail.com "Email") with DSA as the subject.
+* Any kind of suggestions and queries may be directed to Abhinav Tyagi at <anna.tyagi4@gmail.com> with DSA as the subject.

 * Star the repo if you find it useful